36 Leverage Trading Tips to Protect Your Capital

 That is equal to jumping into a pool of sharks with a bleeding foot, and you don’t want to do that.

-See this tutorial as your first lecture on leverage investing and stick around to the end.
+See this tutorial as a core lecture on leverage risk and process.
+Stick around to the end.
 I also recommend that you write down three tips that you think will help you the most in your journey to becoming a seasoned trader.

-In the second part, I will give trading tips for traders who already have experience with leveraged investing and are looking for an edge that will help their process of actually making money.
+In the second part, I share tips for traders who already have leverage experience and want to tighten their process, protect their capital, and use margin more deliberately.
 At the end of this guide, I have listed some commonly asked questions that will be helpful for any trader.

 In this guide:

-Many of them are aimed at preserving your capital and avoiding losing money at the beginning which is one of the most important aspects for every beginner trader.
+Many of them are aimed at preserving your capital and avoiding the classic early-stage blow-ups, which is the single most important goal when you’re still building leverage experience.

 Never deposit more capital than you can afford to lose

-As a beginner trader, this is one of the most crucial parts to protect your savings and stay alive in this difficult business.
+For any retail trader, this is one of the most crucial rules to protect your savings and stay alive in this difficult business.

 When you first start, I want to stress how important it is to not deposit more money into your trading account than you can actually afford to lose.

-Yes, I know, most people can’t afford to lose more than a couple of hundred dollars at best but this is why leveraged investing is so interesting, you don’t need a big account to make money.
+Yes, I know, most people can’t afford to lose more than a couple of hundred dollars at best – and that’s exactly why leverage is so dangerous.
+You don’t need a big account for small mistakes to do serious damage.

 Check your savings and decide for yourself how much money you would actually be ok with losing.